Why should I choose documentary photography coverage for my wedding?

 Couples favorite images from the wedding day usually don’t come from a pre-conceived list.
 They end up being from an emotional peak in the day or a quiet moment between the couple off to the side when they thought no one was looking.

 How many photographers should we have?

 One photographer is a good fit for more intimate weddings where the ceremony and reception are held at one location and the couple is seeing each other before the ceremony.

-If you have 150 or more guests we strongly encourage two photographers.
-If you have 200 or more we require it.
-At that point, it’s just too big of a job for one person!
+If you have 150 or more guests I strongly encourage you to have two photographers.
+If you have 200 or more I require it.
+At that point, the job is too big for one person!

 The other, more important, thing to consider are your expectations of coverage.
 What moments do you want to look back on and relive?
 With two photographers we can capture multiple angles and perspectives throughout the day as well as any reactions to the action.
 You will not have to make choices in coverage.
 We can capture each of you getting ready.
 Also, if you’re not seeing each other before the ceremony we’ll be taking your portraits during cocktail hour.
 With two photographers, we can have one photographer taking your portraits while the other is covering the cocktail hour and all the details of your dining room before the celebration gets started.
 It’s more complete coverage of your wedding.

 Look here for a description of our standard packages.
 Email us for more detailed information.